clarkfitzg/course_planning/stat50/syllabus.md

 - https://www.csus.edu/student-affairs/student-conduct/academic-dishonesty.html
 - https://www.csus.edu/umanual/student/stu-100.htm

-I will fully prosecute violations of the academic
+I will fully prosecute violations of these policies.
 If you have any question about what's appropriate, please ask.